AHRQ-CDS/AHRQ-CDS-Connect-PAIN-MANAGEMENT-SUMMARY/README.md

 ### To build and run in development:

-1. Install [Node.js](https://nodejs.org/en/download/) (LTS edition, currently 12.x)
+1. Install [Node.js](https://nodejs.org/en/download/) (LTS edition, currently 16.x)
-2. Install [Yarn](https://yarnpkg.com/en/docs/install) (1.3.x or above)
-3. Install dependencies by executing `yarn` from the project's root directory
+2. Install dependencies by executing `npm install` from the project's root directory
-4. If you have a SMART-on-FHIR client ID, edit `public/launch-context.json` to specify it
+3. If you have a SMART-on-FHIR client ID, edit `public/launch-context.json` to specify it
-5. NOTE: The launch context contains `"completeInTarget": true`.
+4. NOTE: The launch context contains `"completeInTarget": true`.
 This is needed if you are running in an environment that initializes the app in a separate window (such as the public SMART sandbox).
 It can be safely removed in other cases.
-6. If you'll be launching the app from an Epic EHR, modify `.env` to set `REACT_APP_EPIC_SUPPORTED_QUERIES` to `true`
+5. If you'll be launching the app from an Epic EHR, modify `.env` to set `REACT_APP_EPIC_SUPPORTED_QUERIES` to `true`
-7. Serve the code by executing `yarn start` (runs on port 8000)
+6. Serve the code by executing `npm start` (runs on port 8000)

 ## To build and deploy using a standard web server (static HTML and JS)

 The Pain Management Summary can be deployed as static web resources on any HTTP server.
 There are several customizations, however, that need to be made based on the site where it is deployed.

-1. Install [Node.js](https://nodejs.org/en/download/) (LTS edition, currently 12.x)
+1. Install [Node.js](https://nodejs.org/en/download/) (LTS edition, currently 16.x)
-2. Install [Yarn](https://yarnpkg.com/en/docs/install) (1.3.x or above)
-3. Install dependencies by executing `yarn` from the project's root directory
+2. Install dependencies by executing `npm install` from the project's root directory
-4. Modify the `homepage` value in `package.json` to reflect the path (after the hostname) at which it will be deployed
+3. Modify the `homepage` value in `package.json` to reflect the path (after the hostname) at which it will be deployed
    a.
 For example, if deploying to https://my-server/pain-mgmt-summary/, the `homepage` value should be `"http://localhost:8000/pain-mgmt-summary"` (note that the hostname need not match)
    b.
 If deploying to the root of the domain, you can leave `homepage` as `"."`
-5. Modify the `clientId` in `public/launch-context.json` to match the unique client ID you registered with the EHR from which this app will be launched
+4. Modify the `clientId` in `public/launch-context.json` to match the unique client ID you registered with the EHR from which this app will be launched
-6. NOTE: The launch context contains `"completeInTarget": true`.
+5. NOTE: The launch context contains `"completeInTarget": true`.
 This is needed if you are running in an environment that initializes the app in a separate window (such as the public SMART sandbox).
 It can be safely removed in other cases.
-7. If you've set up an analytics endpoint (see below), set the `analytics_endpoint` and `x_api_key` in `public/config.json`
+6. If you've set up an analytics endpoint (see below), set the `analytics_endpoint` and `x_api_key` in `public/config.json`
-8. If you'll be launching the app from an Epic EHR, modify `.env` to set `REACT_APP_EPIC_SUPPORTED_QUERIES` to `true`
+7. If you'll be launching the app from an Epic EHR, modify `.env` to set `REACT_APP_EPIC_SUPPORTED_QUERIES` to `true`
    a.
 This modifies some queries based on Epic-specific requirements
-9. Run `yarn build` to compile the code to static files in the `build` folder
+8. Run `npm run build` to compile the code to static files in the `build` folder
-10. Deploy the output from the `build` folder to a standard web server
+8. Deploy the output from the `build` folder to a standard web server

-Optionally to step 9, you can run the static build contents in a simple Node http-server via the command: `yarn start-static`.
+Optionally to step 9, you can run the static build contents in a simple Node http-server via the command: `npm run start-static`.

 ### To update the valueset-db.json file